-If you were asked to remember the last time you rebooted your PC or smartphone, could you?
-Too many people don’t take the time required to insure quality, efficiency and productivity with their machines.
-Rebooting can be very much like getting a full night’s sleep for a computer, and without it, its performance might not meet your business’s expectations.
+When was the last time you rebooted your PC or smartphone?
+Rebooting is like getting a full night’s sleep for a computer, and without it, its performance might not be up to scratch for business use.

 Why is Rebooting So Important?

-Even if your desktop is brand new, the very nature of technology makes it vulnerable to software bugs or memory leaks.
-Memory leaks occur when your system’s RAM becomes overloaded, causing your PC to move at a sluggish rate.
-You might notice this in the form of drastically reduced performance speed, or even freezing.
-By simply resetting your computer, you’re allowing the overloaded data to reset, essentially giving your computer a fresh start.
+The input-output nature of technology makes it vulnerable to software bugs or memory leaks, even if your desktop is brand new.
+Memory leaks occur when RAM gets overloaded, causing your PC to slow down.
+You see this when your computer slows to a crawl and freezes frequently.
+By rebooting your computer, you’re allowing the overloaded data to reset, giving your computer a fresh start.

-This is the reason why your computer needs to be restarted after installing a new piece of software, application, or even an operating system update.
+That’s why your computer should be restarted after installing a new piece of software, application, or even a system update.
 Installing or updating new or existing software consumes a lot of resources.
-If the system isn’t properly restarted, it does not have a chance to reorganize itself, your productivity will suffer by not performing this simple task.
+If the system isn’t properly restarted, it does not have a chance to reorganize itself, and its productivity will suffer.

-Rebooting isn’t something which takes forever.
-It is a best practice that your workers reboot their PCs at least once a week, or even at the end of every day.
-If this is done right before your workers leave the office, they won’t be wasting any time or interrupting their workday by restarting their computer.
-This helps keep your system happy and healthy, making unexpected hardware crashes unlikely.
-Even a mobile device can benefit from a regular reboot.
+Rebooting isn’t that big a deal.
+People really should reboot their PCs at least once a week, or even daily.
+If this is done right before leaving the office, employees won’t be wasting any time or interrupting anything by restarting their computer.
+This helps keep your system healthy, making hardware crashes less likely.
+Even mobile devices benefit from a regular reboot.